 Deontology, integrity and ethics for research

 Description of the training: 5 modules of 2 hours each, led by one or two speakers.
 Each module will address specific content through historical-conceptual courses and the case study methodology.
 Half of the time in each module will be devoted to discussion and exchange with doctoral students.
 This training has an interdisciplinary vocation, with a strong emphasis on the structural and contingent factors of a scientific, social, economic, and political nature that influence scientific integrity, deontology, and ethics in research.
-The themes of the modules are as follows (provisional program):

 - Thursday, November 17, 2022, 4pm-6pm

 Module 1: Introduction: the standards of scientific research